RESP to RRSP Transfer: How to Do It

 What happens if you don’t have enough RRSP room

-The maximum amount you can transfer from your RESP to your RRSP is $50,000.
+The maximum amount you can transfer from your RESP to your RRSP is $50,000, which you can monitor using tool aids like an RESP calculator.
 However, you need to have enough RRSP contribution space to complete the transfer.
 For many people, this likely won’t be an issue, but if you’re short on space, you do have a few options:

-- Stop contributing to your RRSP.
-Since RRSP contribution room is based on your previous year’s income, you could wait and build additional room before you make the transfer.
+Since the RRSP contribution room is based on your previous year’s income, you could wait and build additional room in your account before you make the transfer.

-- Pay yourself more.
-Small business owners that are incorporated could choose to pay themselves a higher salary.
+Small business owners who are incorporated could choose to pay themselves a higher salary.
 This would create more contribution space.

 Building any meaningful additional RRSP contribution room for those with a defined benefit pension will be difficult since they build limited space each year.
 In this case, you’d transfer what you can into your RRSP to minimize your tax burden and pay taxes on the rest as a regular withdrawal.